vuongquocphong/PPAlign/README.md

 ## Basic example

-Just import *PPAlign* and initialize it with the source and target text, which will detect the source and target language automatically and split both texts into sentences.
+Just import *PPAlign* and initialize it with the source and target text, which will split both texts into sentences automatically.
 Then invoke the method *align_sents()*  to align sentences and print out the result with *print_sents()*.

 ```python
 from ppalign import PPAlign